KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 ![Procedure](Voice-Based-Tone-Classification-and-Person-Identification/images/Procedure.JPG)

+## Materials needed
+Analog Mic/ Sound Detector Module
+Resistance and Capacitances to make a low pass filter LED

+## Initialization in Cube Mx

+### For ADC-DMA
+We need sampling frequency of the ADC to be around 8k Hz since the voice signal can hardly exceed this voice.

+### For Interrupt Generation

+### For LED Pins

 You can use the [editor on GitHub](https://github.com/KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/edit/master/index.md) to maintain and preview the content for your website in Markdown files.